Vitamin B-12 Therapy

 Measurement of serum homocysteine in persons with borderline vitamin B-12 deficiency, where the results will impact the member's management.

-Aetna considers the following interventions experimental and investigational because the effectiveness of these approaches has not been established:
+Aetna considers the following interventions experimental, investigational, or unproven because the effectiveness of these approaches has not been established:

 Vitamin B-12 injections for all other indications not listed as medically necessary above, including use for the treatment of the following because there is insufficient evidence in the peer-reviewed literature to support the use of B-12 injections for these indications: